alonohana627/gorise/README.md

 ## Reflections

-Overall, the API can be improved in order to be scaled out, and some of these improvements were not added
+Overall, the API can be improved in order to be scaled out, and some of these improvements were not added.
+I did not add them because I don't want to add features and technologies that I will implement and deploy poorly.

 ### Caching Layer